LiZheng1997/LiZheng1997/_projects/T&P_Visual_Navigation_project.md

 # Background

 During the short internship with Dr Li Sun from 2019.12-2020.01, and under the help of two PhD students from the Czech Technical University in Prague, I deployed the following Teach & Repeat algorithms on a Jaguar robot 2x2 wheels(differential base), with a ZED stereo camera mounted on it.
-All codes can be ccessed from [github](https://github.com/Bluet-NeuroRobotics/stroll_bearnav/tree/core?tab=readme-ov-file)
+All codes can be accessed from [github](https://github.com/Bluet-NeuroRobotics/stroll_bearnav/tree/core?tab=readme-ov-file)

 <div class="row">